 Washington Minimum Wage

 The current minimum wage in Washington is $14.49 per hour.
 Washington minimum wage rules demand an annual review of the minimum wage beginning January 1, 2021.
-It needs to be increased at the same pace as the expense of living.
+It needs to be increased at the same pace as the cost of living.
 Each year, the evaluation must be completed by September 30.

 - Tipped Minimum Wage: Washington is one of just seven states that does not establish a separate minimum wage for tippers.
 Therefore, the tipped employees must be paid at least $9.47 per hour, regardless of the amount of tips they get.
 This is different from the federal minimum wage for tipped employees, which is $2.13 if the employee’s total revenue is equal to or more than $7.25.